Minamoto no Yoshitomo: Heiji Rebellion

 In the first months of 1160 while Taira no Kiyomori was absent from the capital of Kyoto, Yoshitomo and Fujiwara no Nobuyori placed Go-Shirakawa under house arrest and killed his retainers, including the scholar Fujiwara no Michinori, in what is called the Heiji rebellion.
 The civil war wasn't to go on for very long as Kiyomori declared his support for the Emperor and rapidly defeated the rebel forces within the span of a month.

 While making his escape from Kyoto, Yoshitomo was forced to sacrifice his son Tomonaga to buy time.
 Even so, Yoshitomo was eventually betrayed and murdered while taking a bath.
 Three of his surviving sons, Yoritomo, Yoshitsune and Noriyori, were spared execution and exiled by the victorious Kiyomori.
 However, Yoshitomo's allies Yoshihira and Nobuyori were both executed.

 His grave in Aichi Prefecture is surrounded on all sides by wooden swords (bokuto), as by legend his last words were "If only I'd had a bokuto...".

 Family

-Yoshitomo fathered five sons in total.
-His two sons, Yoshihira and Tomonaga, lost their lives following the Minamoto Clan's defeat in the Heiji Rebellion in 1160.
-At the time of the outbreak of the Genpei War in 1180, Minamoto no Yoritomo was his eldest surviving son.
-His other two surviving sons were Minamoto no Noriyori and Minamoto no Yoshitsune.
+Yoshitomo fathered nine sons and at least one daughter.
+His second son, Tomonaga, died during the Heiji rebellion in 1160; having been grievously wounded, he worried about being captured and begged his father to kill him.
+His eldest, Yoshihira, died following the rebellion.
+Minamoto no Yoritomo was his eldest surviving son; Yoritomo and all his younger brothers, including Minamoto no Noriyori and Minamoto no Yoshitsune and Yoshitsune's brothers from the same mother, Tokiwa Gozen, Ano Zenjō and Gien, were spared on account of their youth.